 - Group family daycare

 - Home preschool

 …and more.
 At Wonderschool, we refer to home-based child care programs as family child care.
-“Family child care” includes both infant and toddler programs as well as programs for preschool-aged children, or mixed age programs.
+“Family child care” includes both infant and toddler programs as well as programs for preschool-aged children, school-aged children, or mixed age programs.

 In the end, all of these different terms do refer to the same overarching idea of a caregiver providing early care and education to young children in their home.

 Caregivers that choose this path are extremely dedicated to providing the best possible care for you and your child.
 Because care happens in their home, there’s low staff turnover.
 This creates a more stable environment for your kid and helps build strong relationships between parents and the people you trust with your children.